JeffersonGibin/express-rate-limiter-core/README.md

 ## Cache

 - Cache in Memory: Memory cache: it does not have support to scale this is only a simple cache that will be in your server.
-- Custom Cache: The library available an interface `CustomCache` with this interface you can implement your owner cache manager.
+- Custom Cache: the library available an interface `CustomCache` with this interface you can implement your owner cache manager.

 ## TypeScript Support